benrs44/ftx-api/README.md

 ```
 *Check the [FTX API docs](https://docs.ftx.com/?python#get-historical-prices) for additional parameters such as start_time and end_time*

-Note: resolution is in seconds so 86,400 would be the number of seconds in a day.
+> Note: resolution is in seconds so 86,400 would be the number of seconds in a day.
 As a default, the API responds with 12 months of historical prices.

-### Futures
+### Futures (public)

 Initialize a futures session:
 ```ruby